mysciencefriend/node-red-contrib-chatgpt/README.md

 ![Downloads](https://img.shields.io/npm/dt/node-red-contrib-custom-chatgpt.svg)
 ![MIT License](https://img.shields.io/badge/license-MIT-blue.svg)

 Supercharge your Node-RED flows with AI!
-Seamlessly integrate with OpenAI's powerful models like GPT-4 and DALL·E 2, and unlock a world of creative possibilities.
+Seamlessly integrate with OpenAI's powerful models like GPT-4o, DALL·E 2, and DALL·E 3 to unlock a world of creative possibilities.
 Create imaginative chatbots, automate content generation, or build AI-driven experiences.
 The power of AI is just a node away!

 ## Table of Contents